bundlesorg/bundles-filters/README.md

     <a href="https://greenkeeper.io/"><img src="https://badges.greenkeeper.io/brikcss/bundles-filter.svg?style=flat-square" alt="Greenkeeper badge"></a>
 </p>

-This is a bundler plugin for use with [Bundles](https://github.com/brikcss/bundles-core) which filters output files for other bundles.
-It can either 1) remove files from `bundle.output`, or 2) run a series of bundlers on a filtered subset of `bundle.output`.
-Simple but very powerful.
+This is a bundler plugin for use with [Bundles](https://github.com/brikcss/bundles-core) which filters files for use with other bundlers.

 ## Environment support